erikmartino/dependabot-test/README.md

 # Getting Started with Dependabot test

-This project is for testing Github Action
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is for testing Github Action.
+Initially this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts